daizutabi/pheasant/docs/docs/user-guide/embed.md

 {% link/section.md %}
 ~~~

-Here, a new `<h1>` section starts.
-To maintain the document structure, you can shift the header level like this.
+Here, a new `<h1>` section starts that you don't want to.
+To maintain the document structure, you can shift the header level like below:

-You can shift the level of headers like below:

 ~~~copy
 {% link/section.md>2 %}